 Important Notes and Disclosure

 Material Market and Economic Conditions.
+March 2022-2023: Significant increases in the Federal Funds Rate by the Federal Reserve have caused REIT market prices to decline more than the broader markets.
+REITs rely on debt financing to acquire properties and fund their operations; expiring lower-cost debt is being refinanced at higher interest rates due to prevailing market conditions.
 March 2020: REIT Total Return’s value declined substantially as COVID shut down the economy.
 It recovered in 2021 as the economy reopened.
 January 2019: Tax-loss selling’s calendar expired and the government reopened on January 25, 2019.
 The combined effect caused our shares to rise more than the broader markets.
 December 2018: Another Fed-Funds rate hike, unresolved US-Chinese trade, a partial government shutdown, and an exaggerated tax-loss selling season put extreme downward pressure on equity prices.
 All of these factors contributed to diminished liquidity and more significant share price declines in small-cap/value issues; REIT Total Return is focused on small-cap/value issues, so our decline was significantly more precipitous.

 Material Conditions, Objectives, and Investment Strategies.
 REIT Total Return is an actively managed investment portfolio of real estate equities, primarily common and preferred shares of REITs, with an aim to generate high total returns from a mix of dividends and capital appreciation.